vondras/regex-replace/README.md

 Global flags can be turned off for a specific pattern by specifying the uppercase version of the flag character in the pattern flags.

+Simple arrow functions can be used as replacers by prefixing the replacement with `fn:` or `javascript:`.

 ## Build

 ```bash